Unit Code: DNT702

 Unit Name: Clinical Practice III

-Description: This course is designed to provide the students with a hands-on fully-intensive to all the basic principles, materials and procedures of dental clinical practice, in the controlled environment of the clinic.
+Description: The purpose of this course is to provide the students with a hands-on fully-intensive to all the basic principles, materials and procedures of dental clinical practice, in the controlled environment of the clinic.
 Students develop skills in carrying out strict implementation of infection control and occupational health and safety measures, assist in the management of emergencies in dental office, preparation and processing of radiographs, minimal non-interventional patient interactions, basic first-aid and maintenance, basic restorative, periodontal and minor oral surgery procedure.
-They also provide comprehensive preventive management of patients such as fluoride therapy, fissure sealants, oral hygiene instructions, diet counselling, somkig cessation, etc. This course serves to provide an integration of the theory and practical of dental clinical practice.
+They also provide comprehensive preventive management of patients such as fluoride therapy, fissure sealants, oral hygiene instructions, diet counselling and smoking cessation.
+This course serves to provide an integration of the theory and practical of dental clinical practice.

 Prerequisite: N/A